 There is always the possibility that you’ll breach the trust of your team by accident, and when you do, it’s important to apologize quickly and completely.

-Trust and respect can be seriously damaged when you as a leader are careless with your words and actions.
 By working at enhancing trust, it will pay off through the helpfulness of your team and their ability to generate results.